← Back to Website

 Jaglan A, Bhatia S, Martin G, and Sunagar K@

 2023.
-The Royal Armoury: Venomics of King cobra (Ophiophagus hannah) and the preclinical inefficacy of Indian antivenoms.
+The Royal Armoury: Venomics and antivenomics of king cobra (Ophiophagus hannah) from the Indian Western Ghats.

 80

-Khochare S, Senji Laxme RR, Kaur N, Attarde S, Martin G, and Sunagar K@
+Khochare S, Laxme S, Jaikumar P, Kaur N, Attarde S, Martin G, and Sunagar K@

 2023.
 Fangs in the Ghats: preclinical insights into the medical importance of endemic pit vipers from the Western Ghats.